rancher-sandbox/cos-toolkit-docs/content/en/docs/Getting started/recovery.md

 cos-upgrade --recovery --docker-image <image>
 ```

-*Note*: the command has to be run in the standard partitions used for boot (Active or Fallback).

-### Upgrading from the recovery partition
+### Upgrading the active system from the recovery

-The recovery partition can upgrade also the active system by running `cos-upgrade`, and it also supports to specify docker images directly:
+The recovery system can upgrade also the active system by running `cos-upgrade`, and it also supports to specify docker images directly:

 ```bash
 cos-upgrade --recovery --docker-image <image>